Artificial Intelligence (AI) Guidelines

 • And potentially compromise personal or sensitive data.

-Manuscript review demands human expertise, thoughtful analysis, and subject-specific judgment.
+Manuscript review requires human expertise, thoughtful analysis, and subject-specific judgement.
 While AI can mimic patterns, it cannot offer the depth or accountability that human reviewers provide.

 Cautious Use and Disclosure of AI Tools

-If an AI tool is used in any way to support the evaluation of a manuscript’s claims, reviewers must first obtain prior approval from the journal.
+If an AI tool is used in any way to support the evaluation of a manuscript’s claims, reviewers must obtain prior approval from the journal firstly.
 Additionally, the use of such tools must be clearly and transparently disclosed in the peer review report.
 While AI-generated content may appear accurate or authoritative, it can often be misleading, biased, or incomplete.
-Therefore, reviewers are strongly advised to use such tools with caution.
+Therefore, reviewers are strongly advised to use such tools with proper care.